Tourism in Puducherry

-Pondicherry is the capital city of The Union Territory of Puducherry and is one of the most popular tourist destinations in South India.
+Pondicherry is the capital city of the Union Territory of Puducherry and is one of the most popular tourist destinations in South India.

 A French colony until 1954, this coastal town retains a number of colonial buildings, churches, statues, and systematic town planning, as well as urban architecture of the local Tamil style.
 As such the town has been dubbed "The Europe of India".
 The town struggles to preserve what little remains of the ambiance once created by this unique mix of cultural heritage.
 It nevertheless draws tourists from around the world and from across India.
-Pondicherry is also a popular weekend destination, which can be reached easily from the nearby cities such as Chennai and Bangalore, principally because lower taxation on alcoholic beverages makes drinking in the Union Territory enclave much less expensive than in neighboring states.
+Recently after the advent of the internet and social media, Pondicherry has also become a popular weekend destination, which can be reached easily from the nearby cities such as Chennai and Bangalore, principally because lower taxation on alcoholic beverages makes drinking in the Union Territory enclave much less expensive than in neighboring states.

+Due to its coastal influence, this town offers vast watersports events and water based tourism such as Boathouse, Kayaking, etc. which is similar to the facilities available in Goa.
+The water activities mostly happen at the Puducherry estuary area and at the backwaters of Puducherry where Mangrove forests were grown which provides a pleasant environment for visitors.

 The main tourist attractions in and around the city are listed below.

 Sri Aurobindo Ashram

 The Sri Aurobindo Ashram is a well known spiritual ashram in India, with devotees and seekers from India and all over the world flocking to it for spiritual salvation.
 Its spiritual tenets represent a synthesis of yoga and modern science.
 The Ashram was founded in 1926 by Sri Aurobindo Ghose, an Indian freedom fighter, poet, philosopher, and yogi.

 Mirra Alfassa (also known as ‘The Mother’: French: La Mère) was spiritual collaborator of Sri Aurobindo, who was born in Paris and was so inspired by his philosophy that she stayed on in Pondicherry.
 After 24 November 1926, when Sri Aurobindo retired into seclusion, she founded his ashram (Sri Aurobindo Ashram), with a handful of disciples living around the Master.
 With Sri Aurobindo's full approval she became the spiritual guru of the community, a position she held until her death.
 The Sri Aurobindo Ashram Trust, which she had registered after Sri Aurobindo's death in 1950 continues to look after the institution.
 The idea of Auroville or the "City of Dawn" was conceived by ‘The Mother’.

-It is open to the public daily between 8 a.m.& 12 noon and 2 p.m.& 6 p.m.
+It is open to the public daily between 8 a.m. and 12 noon and 2 p.m. to 6 p.m.
 Children below 3 years of age are not allowed into the ashram and photography is not allowed.
 Some of the Ashram’s facilities like the Library and the Main Building (during collective meditation) can be accessed, only after obtaining a gate pass from the Bureau Central or some of the Ashram Guest Houses.
 It is located on 12, Rue De La Marine.